NxPKG/khulnasoft-docs/content/reference-architecture/_index.md

 pcx_content_type: overview
 ---

-# Cloudflare Reference Architecture
+# Khulnasoft Reference Architecture

 {{<description>}}
-Diagrams, design patterns and detailed best practices to help you generate solutions with Cloudflare products.
+Diagrams, design patterns and detailed best practices to help you generate solutions with Khulnasoft products.
 {{</description>}}

-Reference architecture documents and diagrams are designed to provide a foundational knowledge of Cloudflare solutioning for a variety of products.
+Reference architecture documents and diagrams are designed to provide a foundational knowledge of Khulnasoft solutioning for a variety of products.
 Building on the information in these documents, you can architect software solutions based on your specific context and needs.

 ---